QuadDerrick/games/README.md

 4 wget https://github.com/QuadDerrick/games/blob/main/phantasia.zip?raw=true

-5 unzip phantasia.zip\?raw\=true (tweak to make it work if needed)
+5 unzip phantasia.zip\?raw\=true (type unzip p and push tab to autocomplete filename if needed)

 6 chmod a+x the phantasia file

 7 ./phantasia

-note, use the directory name "p" as the binary is compiled to run under this directory, or if you want to do it the manual way, download bsd-games , extract phantasia , compile it with clang in termux.
+note, use the directory name "p" as instructed, the binary is compiled to run under this directory.
+If you want to do it the manual way, download bsd-games , configure it with only compiling phantasia, 99 prefix options for phantasia's internal files, compile it with clang in termux.
+Termux also has some prefix arrangments to be made before you can start compiling stuff, google it or ask in termux irc channel, they are good helpers =)

-good luck =)
+Enjoy.